valora-inc/hooks/docs/types/position.md

 This is how it fulfills the job of a position pricing hook, by declaratively defining the position with its underlying base tokens.

-This is all that is needed for Valora to show the user the value of their locked CELO.
+This is all that is needed for Mobile Stack apps to show the user the value of their locked CELO.

 ### Testing a Position Pricing Hook

-The [hooks live preview](../live-preview.md) mode in Valora is the easiest way to test your position hook while developing it.
+The [hooks live preview](../live-preview.md) mode in a Mobile Stack app is the easiest way to test your position hook while developing it.

 Alternatively, you can use the `getPositions` script via the command line.